Do you know if your eCommerce is ready for the Machine Learning era?

-The big eCommerce guys, like Amazon and Walmart, are already extensively using Machine Learning (ML) to control their marketing efforts and to personalize the interaction with their users.
+You need to be ready to transition your eCommerce to machine Learning technologies.
+The big eCommerce guys, like Amazon and Walmart, are already extensively using Machine Learning (ML) to process customer data to control their marketing efforts and to personalize the interaction with their users.
 The main question is how long it will take for those technologies to trickle down to smaller sellers and eventually become a standard component of every eCommerce platform.
 Nobody knows the specific date, but the experts expect the entire eCommerce market will transition to a fully integrated ML within 3 to 5 years.

 the experts expect the entire eCommerce market will transition to a fully integrated ML within 3 to 5 years.

-Those are the potential issues in the way you collect and store customers’ data that you should double check:
+I prepared a list of the potential issues related to the way you collect and store customers’ data that can affect the integration of a machine Learning system into your eCommerce platform.
+Those are the potential issues you should double check:

 - Not Enough Data.
 To provide meaningful and useful results about a user, ML needs to work on data breath (the number of features/fields collected for each user), and data width (the number of users/records and the length of time for which we have been collecting data).
 The minimum number of users to run a linear regression, according to many ML professionals, is about 10K+.
-More complex and sophisticated is your ML model, the more data you are going to need.
+More complex and sophisticated you want your ML model to be, the more data you are going to need.

 - Unaggregated Data.
-Data should reside in a centralized repository, or there should be a sustainable and repeatable process to aggregate all data into a single source, usually a database.
+Customer Data should be stored in a centralized repository, or there should be a sustainable and repeatable process to aggregate all data into a single source, usually a database.
 For example, some data reside on the mailing system, while the core information is on a SQL database.
-Some data might have to be preprocessed before it can be added to the central source and fed to the ML system.
-For example, email conversations can be instrumental in creating an ML model, but they have to be preprocessed to extract critical features.
+Some Customer Data might have to be pre-processed before it can be added to the central source and fed to the ML system.
+For example, email conversations can be instrumental in creating an ML model, but they have to be preprocessed to extract critical features and identify patterns.

 - Inconsistent Data.
 For example, if you have purchasing agents buying from your store, their data can confuse the ML of the recommendation system.
-It happens because a purchasing agent appears as an individual user, while in reality, is aggregating the purchases of several buyers.
+It happens because each purchasing agent appears to the ML algorithm as an individual user, while in reality, the agent is aggregating the purchases of several buyers under a single account.

 - Not Clean Data.
 You might have missing or wrongly recorded data.
 Also, watch out for exceptions data and duplicates.
 A subset of the data might have to be excluded to keep the entire set consistent.

 - Unbalanced Data.
 The most common example is when you have male and female customers, and the female segment is only 5%-10% of your total customer base.
-If this is the nature of your business, there is no match you can do to improve the data collection stage.
+If this is the nature of your business or it appears because of specific products in your catalog, there is no much you can do to improve the data collection stage.
 This problem will have to be addressed later by a data scientist in the data preparation stage.

-There are ways to overcome some of those issues, but they are going to take time and resources.
-It’s important to start collecting and storing the right data and to establish a process to ensure its quality and consistency.
-Start now, even if you don’t have a plan or a date to implement an ML system.
+There are ways to overcome and fix some of the issues I listed.
+Fixing each potential issue is going to take time and resources.
+It’s essential to start ASAP.
+Start collecting and storing the right data and establish a process to ensure its quality and consistency.
+Start now, even if you don’t have a plan or a date to implement or integrate an ML system.
 Your competitors are already doing it!